 The Claim About Lady Gaga and Madonna

-A few years ago The Boston Globe published a claim made by a well-known professional genealogist that Lady Gaga was a cousin of Madonna.
-A chart was published by a major genealogical society to support this claim by showing that the relationship was through a shared French Canadian ancestor.
+A few years ago The Boston Globe published a claim that Lady Gaga was a cousin of Madonna.
+A chart was created by a major genealogical society to support this claim by showing that the relationship was through a shared French Canadian ancestor.
 The claim was immediately picked up by major news organizations and repeated as though it were fact.
 The New York Daily News had the headline “Lady Gaga is related to Madonna: Documents show pop singers are ninth cousins once removed” and the UK's Daily Mail also repeated the claim in their publication.
 Countless news blogs spread the word online and even other genealogists repeated it as fact.
 But was it true?

 FamousKin.com began as a way to share the results of these investigations.
 It is currently evolving from a site devoted to discovering family connections between famous people into a site that is helping those no-so-famous to connect to them as well.
 And since it bothers me that most genealogy websites and researchers do not share their sources, I make sure that I share mine.
 Just click on a name in a chart and you will go to that person's family group page where you can scroll down to see my sources.

 The Truth About Lady Gaga and Madonna